-Examples of what might constitute an exceptional circumstance include, but are not limited to:
+Examples of what might constitute an exceptional circumstance in the case of [hake] include, but are not necessarily limited to:

-- Survey estimates of abundance that are appreciably outside the bounds predicted in the OMP testing. - CPUE trends that are appreciably outside the bounds predicted in the OMP testing. - Catch species composition in major components of the fishery that differ markedly from previous patterns.
+- [Survey estimates of abundance that are appreciably outside the bounds predicted in the OMP testing. - CPUE trends that are appreciably outside the bounds predicted in the OMP testing. - Catch species composition in major components of the fishery that differ markedly from previous patterns.]